 Over 3.6 million short biographical entries for individuals who lived across the world from ancient times to the present.
-Entries also include citations to the original reference works in which information on that individual appears, and the location of that source work in the companion biographical archives microfiche collection, most of which is owned by the Northwestern University Library.
+Includes full text images of the original sources, usually older biographical dictionaries.
 Especially valuable for locating information on hard-to-find individuals from the past.

 Biography in Context delivers nearly a million biographical entries across time and place.
 In it you will find 600,000+ biographies covering more than 525,000 individuals from a variety of reference sources, with 50,000 new or updated bios added annually.
 Searchable by occupation, birthplace, death place, and nationality.